rsksmart/devportal/docs/04-resources/05-port-to-rootstock/ethereum-dapp.md

 **1. Solidity as the Programming Language**

-Both Ethereum and RSK use Solidity as their primary smart contract programming language.
-If you’re already familiar with Solidity, transitioning to RSK should be relatively straightforward.
+Both Ethereum and Rootstock use Solidity as their primary smart contract programming language.
+If you’re already familiar with Solidity, transitioning to Rootstock should be relatively straightforward.

 **2. EVM Compatibility**

-RSK is compatible with the Ethereum Virtual Machine (EVM).
-This compatibility allows developers to reuse existing Ethereum smart contracts on RSK with minimal modifications.
+Rootstock is compatible with the Ethereum Virtual Machine (EVM).
+This compatibility allows developers to reuse existing Ethereum smart contracts on Rootstock with minimal modifications.

 # Key Differences Between Ethereum and Rootstock

 **1.Consensus Mechanisms**

-Ethereum currently uses a Proof of Stake (PoS) consensus mechanism, while RSK employs a hybrid PoW/PoS (Proof of Stake) consensus.
-RSK’s PoS component enhances scalability and energy efficiency.
+Ethereum currently uses a Proof of Stake (PoS) consensus mechanism, while Rootstock employs a hybrid PoW/PoS (Proof of Stake) consensus.
+Rootstock’s PoS component enhances scalability and energy efficiency.

 **2. Token Standards**

-While Ethereum introduced popular token standards like ERC20 (fungible tokens) and ERC721 (non-fungible tokens), RSK has its own token standard called RRC20.
+While Ethereum introduced popular token standards like ERC20 (fungible tokens) and ERC721 (non-fungible tokens), Rootstock has its own token standard called RRC20.
 Understanding the differences between these standards is crucial when porting tokens.

 **3. Network Fees**

-As mentioned earlier, RSK generally offers lower gas fees.
+As mentioned earlier, Rootstock generally offers lower gas fees.
 Developers can take advantage of this cost savings when deploying and interacting with smart contracts.

 # Getting Started